arow-oss/goat-guardian/README.md

 By default Goat Guardian assumes this is at http://localhost:8000/.

-For example, if you access http://localhost:3000/some/other/path, Goat Guardian will reverse proxy the request to http://localhost:8000/some/other/path.
+For example, if you access http://localhost:3000/some/other/path, Goat Guardian will reverse-proxy the request to http://localhost:8000/some/other/path.
 Your upstream web app will need to respond to this request.

 If the end-user has logged in with Goat Guardian, Goat Guardian will add a